tedcwang/Moon-Mission-Simulation/README.md

 # Moon-Mission-Simulation
-VPython project utilizing Glowscript to simulate a spacecraft launch mission to the Moon and back
+VPython project utilizing Glowscript to simulate a spacecraft launch mission to the Moon from the Earth and back